Nitrolaunch/nitrolaunch/README.md

 ## Thanks

 - BubbleFish for [icons](https://github.com/bbfh-dev/eyecons), Nitrolaunch logo, and UX help
-- Pikafan123 for the AUR package
+- Pika for the AUR package
 - Squawkykaka for the Nix package
 - Everyone helping with testing and design